muraenateam/muraena/README.md

 ## License

-`muraena` is made with ❤️ by [the dev team](https://github.com/orgs/muraenateam/people) and it's released under the 3-Clause BSD License.
+**Muraena** is made with ❤️ by [the dev team](https://github.com/orgs/muraenateam/people) and it's released under the 3-Clause BSD License.